Tidwell/hearthstone.gg-static/README.md

 * Don't run ``grunt build-serve`` or ``grunt dev`` while trying to deploy - stuff will be deployed in an undefined state due to the watcher going haywire on build.

+* For deploy to run everything must be committed to git, on the ``master`` branch, and pushed to the origin.

 ##Notes